LibraryCarpentry/lc-marcedit/setup.md

 MarcEdit is a free, open-source application.
 You can download MarcEdit from [https://marcedit.reeset.net/downloads](https://marcedit.reeset.net/downloads).
 This lesson has been tested with the following versions: MarcEdit 7 (specifically 7.5.21.153) for Windows and MarcEdit 3 for MacOS.
+The data file used in this lesson is a MARC21/UTF-8 file.

 Packages, along with associated system requirements, are available on <https://marcedit.reeset.net/downloads> for Windows and MacOS.